 So while the mattress is fully compatible with an adjustable base, it had conformance issues.

-The Allswell is a 10-inch mattress made of a pocketed coil unit topped with a layer of fast-responding memory foam.
+The Allswell is a 10-inch mattress made of a pocket spring unit topped with a layer of fast-responding memory foam.
 Backed by Walmart as a bed-in-a-box, value is a highlight to this no-frills mattress that performed especially well for back and stomach sleeping.

 How Long Will the Allswell Mattress Last?